firethreexyz/firethree-protocol/sdk/README.md

   <h1>Firethree</h1>
 </div>

 The official firethree.
-Create your own solona dApp with collection, storage, analytics with this protocol using shadow drive and multisig!
+Create your own solona dApp and build on the best of SocialFI products!

+**collection, documents, storage, analytics, vaults**

 ## Quick Setup